 My research examines the role of relational spirituality in migration and health contexts.
 It broadly coalesces around three central themes: religion, place, and health.
-Over the past few years, I have explored these themes from the perspectives of the psychology of religion and sociology of religion.
+Over the past few years, I have explored these themes from the perspectives of the psychology of religion, human geography, theology, and health psychology.
 My interest has been to examine how place experiences can help us to better understand religion and spirituality in the contemporary context of multicultural and multi-faith societies.
 I am also interested in the health implications of the interplay of religion and place.
-My argument has been that we cannot understand religion and spirituality without considering how place events and the lived experience of individuals in a particular place may play a vital role in their religious devotion and involvement.
-I am currently drawing up plans and writing grant proposals to advance research initiatives on “place spirituality and globalization” and “adult religious psychopathology” across cultures and traditions due to the dearth of empirical research in these fields.
-Ultimately, my research interests have focused on certain key areas in the psychology and sociology of religion which include: “relational spirituality,” “place spirituality,” “measurement of spirituality/religiosity,” “religious psychopathology,” “religious-related health outcomes,” “youth identity crisis and faith formation,” and “integration of psychology and theology.”
-These research interests are explained in detail in the following section.
+My argument has been that we cannot understand religion and spirituality without considering how place events and the lived experience of individuals in a place may play a vital role in their religious devotion and involvement.
+I am currently drawing up plans and writing grant proposals to advance research initiatives on “place spirituality” and “religious psychopathology” across cultures and traditions due to the dearth of empirical research in these fields.
+Ultimately, my research interests have focused on certain key areas in the psychology of religion.
+These include: “relational spirituality,” “place spirituality,” “measurement of spirituality/religiosity,” “religious psychopathology,” “religious-related health outcomes,” “youth identity crisis and faith formation,” and “integration of psychology and theology.”
+These research interests are explained in detail below.